masamasaowl/Vyomanaut/README.md

 # Vyomanaut🚀

-> The Problem: Data centres consume 2% of global electricity and are expanding rapidly.
+> The Problem: Data centres consume 1-3% of global electricity and are expanding rapidly & advancements in AI are all set to increase these figures.
 Meanwhile, billions of devices sit idle with unused storage.
 >

 So..